-- Which proposals are most feasible and have the highest potential impact? - What additional context should be included in the presentation to the Governing Board? - Are there any potential risks or drawbacks that need to be discussed?
+- Which proposals are most feasible and have the highest potential impact? - Are there any potential risks or drawbacks that need to be discussed? - ❖ Does this proposal fit into the overall mission and vision of C2C? - How would this proposal fit into the C2C workplan?